JunlinHan/YOCO/README.md

 ```
 @inproceedings{han2022yoco,
   title={You Only Cut Once: Boosting Data Augmentation with a Single Cut},
-  author={Junlin Han and Pengfei Fang and Weihao Li and Jie Hong and Mohammad Ali Armin and and Ian Reid Lars Petersson and Hongdong Li},
+  author={Junlin Han and Pengfei Fang and Weihao Li and Jie Hong and Mohammad Ali Armin and and Ian Reid and Lars Petersson and Hongdong Li},
   booktitle={arXiv preprint arXiv:2108.11364},
   year={2022}
 }